gatsbyjs/gatsby/docs/docs/schema-generation.md

 #### 4. ProcessedTypeNode creation with resolve implementation

-Finally, we have everything we need to construct our final Gatsby Type object (known as `ProcessedTypeNode`).
+Finally, you have everything you need to construct your final Gatsby Type object (known as `ProcessedTypeNode`).
 This contains the input filters and gqlType created above, and implements a resolve function for it using sift.
 More detail in the [Querying with Sift](/docs/schema-sift) section.

 #### 5. Create Connections for each type

-We've inferred all GraphQL Types, and the ability to query for a single node.
-But now we need to be able to query for collections of that type (e.g. `allMarkdownRemark`).
+You've inferred all GraphQL Types, and the ability to query for a single node.
+But now you need to be able to query for collections of that type (e.g. `allMarkdownRemark`).
 [Schema Connections](/docs/schema-connections/) takes care of that.